gdalessi/OpenMORe/README.md

 # Required external libraries:
 Numpy and Matplotlib are required for almost all the ROM functions.
-For some function Scipy or Sklearn are also necessary.
+For some function Scipy or Sklearn can also be necessary.

 # Module: clustering.py